skarware/photowall_app/README.md

 # PhotoWall_App

-## Live Demo
+## Live Demo (publicly accessible front-end on GitHub Pages; back-end on FreeBSD 12 machine)
 https://skarware.github.io/photowall_app/

 ## About

-PhotoWall App idea came from one of home/job tasks I got while looking for my first job as a web developer; Application made using <b><i>JavaScript(ES6+), Node.js, npm, Express, flickr-sdk, WebSockets, Bootstrap and Let's Encrypt certificate</i></b> for TLS over HTTP and WS protocols.
+PhotoWall App idea came from one of home/job tasks I got while looking for my first job as a web developer; Application made using <b><i>JavaScript(ES6+), Node.js, npm, Express, flickr-sdk, WebSockets, Bootstrap and Let's Encrypt certificate</i></b> for TLS to secure HTTP and WS protocols.

+App uses a wss:// protocol because encrypted WebSocket is more reliable as data wrapped in TLS, same way HTTPS is HTTP wrapped in TLS.
+So from network nodes perspective WS data become no different from HTTPS and old proxy servers or firewalls will not drop possibly-unknown WebSocket packet.

-Project developed using Node.js v14.3.0 on Win10, but tested to work and run Live Demo App on v12.16.1_1 on my FreeBSD machine (the back-end part).
+Project developed using Node.js v14.3.0 on Win10, but tested to work and run Live Demo App on v12.16.1_1 on my FreeBSD machine (the back-end part, while front-end is publicly accessible on GitHub Pages).

 Made a decent effort to make code [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) compatible.